Blue Views

 Blue Views is the fifth solo studio album by the English singer-songwriter Paul Carrack, then a member of the supergroup Mike + The Mechanics.
 It was Carrack's first solo album in seven years; in the interim period between solo albums, he had recorded one album as a member of Squeeze, one album as a member of Spin 1ne 2wo, and two albums as a member of Mike + The Mechanics.
 Blue Views was originally released in 1995 on I.R.S.
 Records in the UK and most other territories.
 In the US, it appeared on the Ark 21 label.

 The album was produced by Carrack's erstwhile Mike + The Mechanics bandmate Peter Van Hooke, who had left the group the previous year.
 Blue Views spun off two UK top 40 hits: "Eyes of Blue" and a re-recording of "How Long", which Carrack had originally written and sung 22 years earlier as a member of the band Ace.

-In the US, "Eyes of Blue" was a minor hit on the Adult Contemporary (AC) charts, while the track "For Once in Our Lives" was a major AC hit, peaking at #3.
+In the US, "Eyes of Blue" was a minor hit on the Adult Contemporary (AC) chart, while the track "For Once in Our Lives" was a major AC hit, peaking at No. 3.

-The song "Love Will Keep Us Alive", a Carrack co-wrote, had been previously recorded by The Eagles for their 1994 album Hell Freezes Over.
+The song "Love Will Keep Us Alive", co-written by Carrack, was previously recorded by the Eagles for their 1994 album Hell Freezes Over.